vitessio/website/content/en/docs/23.0/reference/programs/vtgate/_index.md

       --balancer-vtgate-cells strings                                    When in balanced mode, a comma-separated list of cells that contain vtgates (required)
       --bind-address string                                              Bind address for the server.
 If empty, the server will listen on all available unicast and anycast IP addresses of the local system.
       --buffer-drain-concurrency int                                     Maximum number of requests retried simultaneously.
 More concurrency will increase the load on the PRIMARY vttablet when draining the buffer. (default 1)
       --buffer-keyspace-shards string                                    If not empty, limit buffering to these entries (comma separated).
 Entry format: keyspace or keyspace/shard.
-Requires --enable-buffer=true.
+Requires --enable_buffer=true.
       --buffer-max-failover-duration duration                            Stop buffering completely if a failover takes longer than this duration. (default 20s)
       --buffer-min-time-between-failovers duration                       Minimum time between the end of a failover and the start of the next one (tracked per shard).
 Faster consecutive failovers will not trigger buffering. (default 1m0s)
       --buffer-size int                                                  Maximum number of buffered requests in flight (across all ongoing failovers). (default 1000)